dotnet/docs/docs/fsharp/language-reference/index.md

 ## Values and Functions

-The following table shows reference topics available that describe language concepts related to values, `let`-bindings and functions.
+The following table shows reference articles that describe language concepts related to values, `let`-bindings, and functions.

 |Title|Description|
 |-----|-----------|